absmach/magistrala/docs/getting-started.md

 This command actually creates a temporary testing user, logs it in, then creates two things and two channels on behalf of this user.
 This quickly provisions a Mainflux system with one simple testing scenario.

-You can read more about system provisioning in a dedicated [Provisioning](./provisioning.md) chapter
+You can read more about system provisioning in the dedicated [Provisioning](./provisioning.md) chapter

 Output of the command follows this pattern: